-Estimated 7.6 million people nationally are affected directly and indirectly by the COVID-19, especially in terms of the socio-economic and cultural impacts and the Government’s responses to COVID-19.
+Estimated 4.1 million people nationally are affected directly and indirectly by the COVID-19 pandemic, especially in terms of the socio-economic and cultural impacts and the Government of Zambia responses to COVID-19.

 An estimated 1.2 million people in urban and per-urban settlements are extremely poor and vulnerable with poor access to health, alternative learning options for their children, limited income-earning opportunities and overall low access to key services.